dlshle/CPRA_BusinessService/README.md

 	courseId: "1", //reference to parent course
 	name: "String",
 	semester: "String", //All uppercase{SPRING, SUMMER, FALL}
-	professorIds: ["1", "2"],
+	professors: [
+	    {
+	        name: "p",
+	        id: "1"
+        },
+        {
+            name: "p1",
+            id: "2"
+        },
+	].
 	description: "String",
-	rating: 1.5,
+	averageRating: 1.5,
-	comments: ["1", "2", "3"]
+	comments: [
+	    {
+	        name: "c1",
+	        id: "1"
 	    }
+	]
+}
-// taughBy is a list of professor ids
+// professors is a list of professor name, id pair
 // rating is the average rating from comments
-// comments is a list of comment ids
+// comments is a list of comment name, id pair
 ```
 ### Comment Collection
 ```
 {
 	id: "1",
 	content: "String",
-	author: "1",
-	lastEditedBy: "1",
+	author: {name: "author", id: "1"},
+	lastEditedBy: {name: "new_author", id: "2"},
-	lastModifiedDate: "String"
+	lastModifiedDate: Date
 }
-// author is the user id of this comment
+// author and lastEditedBy are the name, id pair of the author of this comment
 ```
 ### Professor Collection
 ```